Derek-Wen/top50-spotify-quiz/README.md

 ### Distribution of Artist Followers

 This histogram shows the distribution of followers for the artists featured in the playlist.
+The distribution is highly left-skewed, with most artists having a very large following and few artists having a relatively smaller following.

 ![Artist Followers Histogram](imgs/artist_followers_hist.png "Artist Followers Histogram")

 ### Distribution of Artist Country

 This histogram shows the distribution of countries for the artists featured in the playlist.
+Artists are majority in the US, followed by the UK, with other countries contributing only modestly.

 ![Artist Country Histogram](imgs/country_top15.png "Artist Country Histogram")

 ### Distribution of Top Genres

 This barplot shows the distribution of the top genres featured in the playlist.
+Soft pop is the most frequent genre, followed by rap”and pop, with all other genres appearing only once

 ![Top Genres Histogram](imgs/genres_top15.png "Top Genres Barplot")

 ### Feature Correlation Heatmap

 The heatmap below illustrates correlations among numerical track metadata features, including popularity, duration, explicitness, and artist followers.
+Artist follower counts and artist popularity are strongly positively correlated, age (days since release) and track duration show a moderate positive relationship, and overall song popularity exhibits only very weak correlations with the other numeric features

 ![Feature Correlation Heatmap](imgs/corr_heatmap.png "Feature Correlation Heatmap")